K1llaC0de/K1llaC0de/README.md

 </p>

-I'm a IT engineer from Spain who likes playing and discover new things about this wonderful world of programming.
+I'm an IT engineer from Spain who likes playing and discover new things about this wonderful world of programming.

 ### 👨🏻‍💻 Languages and Tools